Military Style Texture

 A quick Photoshop tutorial on the making of a military style texture.

-Ok, create a new layer and fill it with a black color.
-After that apply Filter > Noise Add Noise with similar settings to these:
+Create a new layer and fill it with black color (#000000).
+Go to Filter > Noise > Add Noise and use these settings:

 After that actions mess with the layer mode & opacity/fill.
 I tried Screen with opacity of 50%.